Namibia at a Glance

 Moving to Namibia

-Citizens of 52 countries do not require a visa to enter Namibia for tourism or business purposes for a period of less than 3 months.
-If you are moving to Namibia to work or live there for a longer period of time or are not a citizen of one of the countries exempt from these visa regulations, then you will need to apply for a visa or work permit before your departure.
-It is possible to obtain a tourism or business visa at your port of entry, but if possible, it is advisable to apply for one in advance to avoid unnecessary delays.
+Citizens of 49 countries do not require a visa to enter Namibia for tourism or business purposes for a period of less than three months.
+If you are moving to Namibia to work or live there for a longer period of time or if you are not a citizen of one of the countries exempt from these visa regulations, then you will need to apply for a visa or work permit before your departure.
+It is possible to obtain a tourism or business visa at your port of entry, but it is advisable to apply for one in advance to avoid unnecessary delays.

 You will need the following items when applying for a business or tourism visa: